 A logo is only as good as the shirt you decided to wear.

-For the purpose of this article, I’m going to walk you through how to build a lean startup brand from scratch by actually building a lean startup brand from scratch.
-The company I’m starting today is an all natural, vegan, organic, CBD dog treat that is made in the USA.
+For the purpose of this article, I’m going to walk you through how to build a startup brand from scratch by actually building one myself throughout the post.
+The company I’m starting today is an all-natural, vegan, organic, CBD dog treat that is made in the USA.

 CBD pet products are popping up everywhere, becoming a highly competitive space, and that means branding is everything.